-There are several family-friendly islands in Zadar, a short ferry ride and a world away from the bustling Old Town.
-These places are home to great beaches, bare hills, tiny towns and gloriously clear waters.
+There are many islands off Zadar, just a short ferry ride and a world away from the bustling Old Town.
+These places are home to incredible beaches, bare hills, tiny towns, and gloriously clear waters.

-The island of Pašman is one of the largest family-friendly islands in Zadar’s archipelago.
-It’s also among those that lie nearest to the mainland coast, separated only by the Pašman Channel, which is no more than two kilometers wide at some points.
+The island of Pašman is one of the largest family-friendly Zadar islands.
+It’s also among those nearest to the mainland coast, separated only by the Pašman Channel, which is no more than two kilometers wide at some points.

-With currents that change direction multiple times a day, the channel’s waters are some of the cleanest and clearest in the entire Adriatic.
-On land, you’ll find farmlands, vineyards, and olive groves, as well as pebble and sand beaches.
+With currents that change direction multiple times a day, the channel’s waters are some of the cleanest and most transparent in the entire Adriatic.
+On land, you’ll find farmlands, vineyards, olive groves, pebble, and sand beaches.
 Culture and history lovers will relish the chance to visit relatively undiscovered gems such as castle ruins, remains of ancient Illyrian towns, beautiful villas, and other monuments.

-You can get to Pašman via ferries from Biograd or, alternatively, by ferry bus from Zadar to Ugljan and then onward by bus to Pašman.
-(The islands of Ugljan—see below—and Pašman are connected by a short bridge.)
+Alternatively, you can get to Pašman via ferry from Biograd or by ferry bus from Zadar to Ugljan and then onward by bus to Pašman.
+(A short bridge connects the islands of Ugljan and Pašman.)

-Across the Zadar, Channel lies Ugljan, the nearest one of these family-friendly islands in Zadar.
-This lush island is sometimes referred to as the Zadar Garden because of its olive groves, pine forests, vineyards and fig orchards.
+Across the Zadar, Channel lies Ugljan, the nearest one of the islands off Zadar.
+This lush island is sometimes called the Zadar Garden because of its olive groves, pine forests, vineyards, and fig orchards.

-If you want to take the kids on an easy island trip from Zadar, this is your most convenient option.
+This is your most convenient option if you want to take the kids on an easy island trip from Zadar.
 There is a direct ferry service between the port of Zadar and the island.
 The ferry ride takes less than 30 minutes.

-In addition to lush landscapes, Ugljan boasts a wealth of history as well.
+In addition to lush landscapes, Ugljan boasts a wealth of history.
 You can visit the 13th-century St. Michael Fortress, which offers a stunning panoramic view or explore old churches and monasteries.
-Hiking and cycling trails crisscross the island, offering the opportunities to explore it at your own pace.
+Hiking and cycling trails crisscross this Zadar island, offering opportunities to explore it at your own pace.

-Beaches are available as well, for those looking to simply soak up some Mediterranean sunshine away from Zadar’s busy Old Town.
+Beaches are available for those looking to soak up some Mediterranean sunshine away from Zadar’s busy Old Town.
 Additionally, wandering around local villages such as Preko, Ugljan, Poljana, and Kali is a popular thing to do, too.

 3. Dugi Otok